- All golfers in their 20’s and 30’s are eligible to compete. Play with people your age!

 - Continue to compare the next hardest hole in a sudden death format until one 2-person pair remains

-- To break team ties at the City Championship, the “Team Tiebreaker Policy for City Tour Events” will be utilized except as it relates to determine the National Champion (based on course availability)
+- To break team ties at the City Championship, the “Team Tiebreaker Policy for City Tour Events” will be utilized except as it relates to determine the National Champions (based on course availability)

 - To determine the City Champions for teams that are tied, the lowest Scramble or Best Ball pair from the weekend for each team(s) that are tied will compete in a sudden death playoff